Full Playthrough

 Framing can be essential in a hub space because it effectively directs the player's attention, helping them focus on key elements and areas.

-To do so I strategically stop the village gates in such a way that the "Tree" Landmark is directly centered in the player's view.
+To do so I strategically stop the village gates so that the "Tree" Landmark is directly centered in the player's view.

-This is done as a way to show the importance of the Tree to not just the village but also the player as the Tree also acts as a point of interest, enticing players to wanna check the tree out.
+This is done to show the tree's importance to not just the village but also the player.
+The Tree also acts as a point of interest, enticing players to check it out.

 Focal Point